Sam Darnold: Early life

 Darnold was born in Dana Point, California, on June 5, 1997.

 Darnold attended San Clemente High School in San Clemente, California.
 After playing baseball in his freshman year, Darnold played football and basketball.
 During his high school basketball career, Darnold excelled and was named South Coast League Most Valuable Player twice, along with being named to the all-CIF team.
 Basketball coach Marc Popovich stated Darnold's basketball skills helped translate into football, being the "only guy [I've] ever had who could get a defensive rebound and launch a 70-foot pass on target, pretty much in the same motion, to a guy breaking out in the fastbreak.
 It was almost Wes Unseld-like."
-Popovich added that Darnold could have played college basketball in the Pac-12 Conference or the Mountain West Conference "at worst."
+Popovich added that Darnold could have played college basketball in the Pac-12 Conference or the Mountain West Conference "at worst".

 On the football team, Darnold played wide receiver and linebacker, though he played quarterback as a sophomore after the starting quarterback was injured in a game against Tesoro High School.
 He threw a touchdown and scored the game-winning two-point conversion, but returned to playing receiver and linebacker a week later.
-When he legitimately became the school's quarterback, Darnold broke the school record for the most touchdown passes in a game when he threw five on two occasions.
+When he became the school's regular quarterback, Darnold set the school record for the most touchdown passes in a game with five.
 He missed much of his junior year with a foot injury.
-In his senior year, San Clemente reached the CIF-Southern Section Southwest Division championship game, where they lost 44–37 to Trabuco Hills High School in a comeback upset after Darnold was knocked with a concussion.
+In his senior year, San Clemente reached the CIF-Southern Section Southwest Division championship game, where they lost 44–37 to underdog Trabuco Hills High School after Darnold received a concussion.
 He ended his senior season with 3,000 passing yards and 39 touchdowns, along with 800 rushing yards and 13 rushing touchdowns.

-Darnold was rated by Rivals.com as a four-star recruit and was ranked as the eighth best dual-threat quarterback in his class and 179th best player overall.
-However, Darnold did not have much footage of him performing at recruiting camps, preferring to show his play in games.
-As a result, San Clemente head football coach Jaime Ortiz elected to provide video of his basketball career to football coaches.
-Darnold received scholarship offers to play college football from schools like Oregon, Utah, Northwestern and Duke.
-During a football camp, USC coaches Clay Helton and Steve Sarkisian were impressed by Darnold's performance, and extended to him a scholarship to play for the Trojans.
+Darnold was rated by Rivals.com as a four-star recruit and was ranked as the eighth best dual-threat quarterback in his class and 179th-best player overall.
+As he sought to be recruited by colleges, Darnold had little video footage of his performance at recruiting camps, so San Clemente head football coach Jaime Ortiz sent video of his basketball career to football coaches.
+Darnold received scholarship offers to play college football from Oregon, Utah, Northwestern, and Duke, but accepted the offer from USC, whose coaches Clay Helton and Steve Sarkisian were impressed by Darnold's performance at a football camp.